Introduction to Auto Provisioning

 • A user's access needs to be revoked for security or compliance reasons

 In Cakewalk, auto-provisioning runs natively via Agent Cake or by connecting your Identity Provider (e.g. Google Workspace, Entra ID).
-When you configure Agent Cake for an app, you can enable both automatic provsioning and deprovisioning, giving you complete lifecycle management.
+When you configure Agent Cake for an app, you can enable both automatic provisioning and deprovisioning, giving you complete lifecycle management.

 Last updated